Canonicalizing zeta generators: genus zero and genus one: Canonical zeta generators in genus one Canonical zeta generators sigma(w) in genus one

 \subsection{\texorpdfstring{Expansions of $\sigma_w$ in low degree}{Expansions of sigma(w) in low degree}}

-In this section we spell out the explicit low-degree parts of the $\sigma_w$ up to $w=9$, in order to give a feel for their appearance (relegating a detailed discussion of computational methods to section \ref{secmd2}).
+In this section we spell out the explicit low-degree parts of the $\sigma_w$ up to $w=9$, in order to give a feel for their appearance.
 For this purpose, we rewrite the expansion of $\sigma_w(a)$ and $\sigma_w(b)$ resulting from (\ref{g01.11}) and the extension lemma in terms of the geometric derivations $\epsilon_{k}^{(j)}$ in (\ref{defepsilonkj}) acting on $a$ and $b$, up to the arithmetic parts $z_w$ at key degree described in Theorem \ref{thm:522} (vi).
 Note that according to Theorem \ref{thm:522} (v), the ``key degree'' part $\sigkey_w$ of $\sigma_w$, which is the part in degree $2w$ (as a derivation) is the only part not consisting of brackets of $\epsilon_{k}^{(j)}$.

-In section~\ref{sec:compasp} below we give a more detailed description of the computation algorithm, but begin by presenting a few examples to convey an impression of the structure of the $\sigma_w$.
+In section~\ref{sec:compasp} below we give a more detailed description of a first computation algorithm, but begin by presenting a few examples to convey an impression of the structure of the $\sigma_w$.
 In the following examples for $w=3,5,7$, we decompose $\sigkey_w$ into the unique choice of its $\mathfrak{sl}_2$ invariant part $z_w$ in Theorem \ref{thm:522} (vi) and nested brackets of $\ep_k^{(j)}$ in $(\geq 3)$-dimensional irreducible representations of $\mathfrak{sl}_2$.
+An alternative algorithm for the computation of $\sigma_w$ --- in particular how to determine the infinity of terms beyond key degree $2w$ --- is described in section \ref{secmd2}.